13

 Both Stephen and Paul, understood the primary place that Abraham played in the history of salvation by faith.
 However, in the whole Judaistic works system, they had decided that Abraham had a relationship with God, that Abraham was chosen and that Abraham was blessed because Abraham was better than the rest of the pagans.
 Abraham was chosen because he was the best, he was the most moral.
 So, God chose Abraham.

-to God and lived with God by faith.
+But that's not what the Bible teaches.
+And to destroy this, the Holy Spirit, here and elsewhere, as we saw through Stephen and through Paul, goes back to Abraham to reset the record, to establish the fact that Abraham is a man who came to God and lived with God by faith.
 The New Testament clearly says this over and over again.
 He was justified by faith and by faith alone.
-That, of
+That, of course, was very dramatic change from what the Jews had believed.

 Paul, in chapter 3 in his letter to the Galatians, quoted Genesis 15:6, "Even so Abraham believed God, and it was reckoned to him as righteousness.
 Therefore, be sure that it is those who are of faith who are sons of Abraham.
-The Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, “All the nations will be blessed in you.”
+The Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, “All the nations will be blessed in you.
 So then those who are of faith are blessed with Abraham, the believer."

 And, at the end of chapter 3, "For you are all sons of God through faith in Christ Jesus.
 For all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.
 And if you belong to Christ, then you are Abraham’s descendants, heirs according to promise."